About Paper Deletions

 Whoops.
 I made a mistake.
 Can I get the paper back?

 Once recovered, a paper cannot be requested for deletion a second time.
-In this rare event, you, the Turnitin Administrator, must contact Turnitin Support on their behalf.
+In this rare event, you'll need to talk to your Turnitin Administrator and ask them to contact Turnitin Support on your behalf.

 When is the paper permanently deleted from Turnitin?